 The Carbon Offset Fallacy

-4. Geographic and Chemical Nuances
+4. Geographical and Chemical Nuances

 5. Value Proposition: Energy vs. Nutrient